canonical/juju-dashboard/README.md

 ./run
 ```

-...and view the site locally at: http://localhost:8036/

-## Developing the dashboard

-To start development with the dashboard follow the [Getting started](#geting-started) instructions and any changes to the code will be auto built and the browser refreshed.
+...and view the site locally at: http://localhost:8036/.
+Any changes to the code will be auto built and reloaded in the browser.

-### To run the tests.
+### Running the tests.

 ```
 ./run test
 ```

-### Generating a release for Juju
+### Generating a release tarball for Juju

 ```
 ./run exec yarn run generate-release-tarball
 ```

+### Accessing the dashboard from nested containers

-### Accessing a lxd bootstrapped Dashboard that's also within a `multipass` VM
+#### A lxd bootstrapped Dashboard that's also within a `multipass` VM

 When you want to access a dashboard that was automatically installed with a `juju bootstrap` within an lxd in a `multipass` vm from the host.